iniyannatarajan/iniyannatarajan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a postdoctoral research fellow at the Smithsonian Astrophysical Observatory.
 My research interests include radio interferometry, signal processing, statistical methods, black holes, and extragalactic astronomy.
+I currently use the Event Horizon Telescope (EHT) in my research.